HTML Uniform Resource Locators

 URLs can only be sent over the Internet using the ASCII character-set.

-Since URLs often contain characters outside the ASCII set, the URL has to be converted into a valid ASCII format.
+Since URLs often contain characters outside the ASCII set, the URL has to be converted into ASCII.

 URL encoding converts characters into a format that can be transmitted over the Internet.

-URL encoding replaces non ASCII characters with a "%" followed by two hexadecimal digits.
+URL encoding replaces non ASCII characters with a "%" followed by hexadecimal digits.

 URLs cannot contain spaces.
-URL encoding normally replaces a space with a + sign.
+URL encoding normally replaces a space with a plus (+) sign, or %20.

 Try some other input and click Submit again.